Enyalioides laticeps: Diet

 70.4% of the Amazon broad-headed wood lizard diet consists of spiders, caterpillars and beetle larvae.
 E. laticeps also preys upon grasshoppers, crickets, and earthworms.

 Lifecycle

-E. laticeps engage in sexual and dioecious reproduction.
-As with most lizards, they are oviparous (producing eggs).

-Female E. laticeps exhibit breeding behavior that occurs throughout the year.
-Females are capable of laying 5 to 7 eggs.
-E. laticeps eggs are approximately 15-16.6 mm long.
+E. laticeps is sexual, dioecious, and, like most lizards, oviparous.
+Female E. laticeps exhibit breeding behavior throughout the year.
+Females are capable of laying 5 to 7 eggs at a time.
+E. laticeps eggs are approximately 15–16.6 mm long.
 From April to August, female E. laticeps are observed to carry 10 or 11 oviductal eggs.

 Conservation status

-Most wood lizard species, including Amazon broad-headed wood lizard (Enyalioides laticeps), are listed as "Least Concern", following IUCN criteria.
-The Amazon broad-headed wood lizard is more adaptable, and not undergoing population declines nor facing major immediate threats of extinction, attributable to their dwarf size, quick running, broad range of inhabitants, and distribution in protected areas.
+Most wood lizard species, including Enyalioides laticeps, are listed as "Least Concern", following IUCN criteria.
+The Amazon broad-headed wood lizard is more adaptable than many other lizard species and is not undergoing population decline nor facing any immediate threat of extinction, which may be attributable to its dwarf size, quick running, broad range of habitats, and distribution in protected areas.